Merge Queue Batches

 Splitting the batch: If a batch fails, all subsequent batches are deemed to fail as well, are canceled and put back into the queue.
 The system splits the failed batch to isolate the problematic pull request.
 The size of these new batches is determined by the

-is set to a value greater than 1, it dictates the number of batches the failed batch should be divided into. -
+max_parallel_checksparameter.
+By default, the batch is split into two; however, ifmax_parallel_checksis set to a value greater than 1, it dictates the number of batches the failed batch should be divided into. -

 Testing the new batches: After splitting, the first new batch is immediately retested, while others are queued.
 If

-is greater than 1, the system will also test subsequent batch split at the same time.
+max_parallel_checksis greater than 1, the system will also test subsequent batch split at the same time.
 This continues until the split is done. -

 Handling the result: If the first batch split succeeds, it is merged and the next split is scheduled for testing.
 If the batch fails, Mergify splits this batch, going back to step 1.